ACA Swiftwater Rescue Course

 What: A two-day class on the Potomac

-Where and when: At Lock 6, Little Falls, or at Dickerson- all water level and class skill level dependent.
-For 2013, May 11-12.
+Where and when: At Lock 6 and Little Falls- all water level and class skill level dependent.
+For 2014, May 31-June 1.
 Classes run all day, so you will need to pack a lunch.

 What to bring: You can bring your own boat and equipment, any throw ropes, rescue vests or other safety gear you already own.
 Gear lists and a welcome letter will be sent out prior to the course.
 We do provide a cross section of gear for you to experiment with.